flutter/website/src/web.md

   web and mobile content enables you to deploy content online or embedded in an app without rewriting.

-## Notes on early web support in 1.9
+## Notes on web support in 1.9

-The early version of web support is your opportunity to try it out.
+This preview version of web support is your opportunity to try it out.
 Before you get started, here are a few notes:

-* Web support for Flutter has been "unforked" into the [main Flutter repo][].
-  It is missing features and has known performance issues, so we don't recommend it for production.
+* This release is missing features and has known performance issues, so we don't recommend it for production.

 * You can update existing Flutter code to work on the web, but there are some caveats as web support hasn't